drewgriffinSU/congenial-pancake/README.md

+Landscape in the Early Morning

+    By Alfred Lichtenstein
  The air is gray.
 Who knows something good for soot?
     Next to an ox grazing on the ground
     Stands an astonished deeply serious mountaineer.